wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

   # netstat -vatunp|grep wazuh-agentd

-The result should match the agent and manager's IP addresses.
+The result should match the agent and manager IP addresses.

 In the :doc:`agent_control section <../reference/tools/agent-control>`, you can find information about the status of the agents that are registered with the manager.